solions/SoLionsGentlemensClub/README.md

 Of course our team will also be doxed by them.
 ## Utility
 ### Whitelist:
-Because we want to reward our holders,
+We want to reward our holders.
 By owning a phase 1 NFT you will be added to the whitelist of the future collections Beside having an earlier and guaranteed mint the whitelist will let you mint for a lower price.
 ### Make your voice count: